AgentMC/Sao19/Translate/En/Part7.md

 Isukan and Scheta listened silently, but at the moment when the story ran over to the mountain goblin Oroi who was accused as the murderer, two people sharply breathed.
 But without saying a word, they finished listening to where Kirito and Ronye flew out of Human World with a "dragon" and arrived at Obsidia last night.

 "……I see…….
-Spreading this would incur undesired attention....... "
+Spreading this would incur undesired attention......."

 To the commander sitting next to him, Prime Swordsman shook his head gently.